 This is a fair question.
 There are three reasons.
 First, the earliest spray foam insulation products contained large amounts of formaldehyde.
 As safety concerns about toxic building materials emerged during the 1970s, spray foam insulation fell out of favor.
 Today’s spray foam insulation products do not contain formaldehyde.

-Third, we now know through research that about 40 percent of home air conditioning and heating costs are attributable to air infiltration through walls and attic spaces.
+Third, we now know from modern building science research that about 40 percent of indoor air conditioning and heating costs are attributable to air infiltration through walls, ceilings and attic spaces.
 Fiber insulations are completely porous and don’t do a very good job of blocking heat transfer related to air infiltration.
 Spray foam insulation, on the other hand, virtually eliminates air infiltration through insulated structures.

 Is spray foam insulation code-approved?